 Syria Country Report

 Operational risks in Syria are severe because of the ongoing civil war.
-There is currently no land cargo passing between Syrian government-controlled areas and Turkey or Jordan, hampering business and investment.
+There is currently no land cargo passing between Syrian government-controlled areas and Turkey or Iraq, hampering business and investment.
 Goods entering Syria via Latakia port or the Beirut-Damascus highway are vulnerable to theft and extortion.
 Even within government-controlled areas, powerful vested interests within the ruling elite and business community present significant obstacles to foreign competition.
 Corruption and nepotism are entrenched, and government patronage dominates what remains of the functional commercial sector.

-The Islamic State has lost nearly all of its so-called 'Caliphate'.
+The Islamic State has lost nearly all of its so-called "caliphate".
 Many of the group's remaining fighters have moved to Iraq where they still have support networks, or have merged into other jihadist groups in Idlib province.
-Hay'a Tahrir al-Sham and other jihadist groups frequently target government, civilian, and strategic assets in government-held areas with VBIEDs.
+Hayat Tahrir al-Sham and other jihadist groups frequently target government, civilian, and strategic assets in government-held areas with VBIEDs.
 Foreigners are at severe risk of kidnapping across the country by insurgents and pro-government forces.

 Israel has increased military action in Syria to enforce its, often inconsistently presented, "red lines", while Iran continues to demonstrate intent to establish the capacity to attack Israel not just from Lebanon but from southern Syria.
 This poses a very high risk of war by miscalculation, which would result in major damage to Israeli, Lebanese, and Syrian infrastructure.
 The President Donald Trump administration has effectively excluded US-led military intervention aimed at toppling the Assad government as a policy option.
 The government will probably aim to recapture the opposition-held Idlib pocket in the next six months, posing a very high risk of conflict with Turkish forces deployed there.